Purpose and scope

 - serious negligence which causes unacceptable loss, damage or injury

-- serious act of insubordination
+- a serious act of insubordination

 - unauthorized entry to computer records.